immense/immybot-documentation/src/guide/immy-commands.md

 `-ConnectTimeout (integer, seconds, to override the amount of time before giving up on trying to start the script on a computer)

-`-DisableConnectTimeoutWarnings (switch, to make it not spit out "WARNING: Timed out waiting for script to start on COMPUTER" for every computer that fails to start within the connect timeout).
+`-DisableConnectTimeoutWarnings (switch, to suppress "WARNING: Timed out waiting for script to start on COMPUTER" for every computer that fails to start within the connect timeout).

 #### Examples